Integrated Decision Gradients: Compute Your Attributions Where the Model Makes Its Decision: Integrated Decision Gradients

 In this subsection, we formally define the IDG attribution algorithm.
 Given a neural network represented by function $F: R^{n} \to [0,1]$, an input vector $x$, and given $F$ exists over the range $\alpha \in [0,1]$, IDG assigns an importance factor to each input feature $x_i$ with respect to the model output, using the following equation:

 The IDG attribution method is equivalent to IG in Eq~(\ref{eq:IG}) but with each gradient scaled with the importance factor in Eq~(\ref{eq:importance}).
 The importance factor is equivalent to the derivative of the logit-$\alpha$ curve in the bottom of Figure~\ref{fig:ig}.
-The importance factors scale-up gradients from the decision region and scale-down gradients from saturated regions, respectively.
-Therefore, IDG provides a principled solution to the saturation problem, and satisfies the Sensitivity (path integrals) axiom by definition.
+The importance factors scale-up high quality gradients from the decision region and scale-down low quality gradients from saturated regions, respectively.

-The path integral is practically computed using the Riemann sum approximation~\cite{Sundarajan:IG}, as follows:
+The integral is practically computed following IG, using the Riemann sum approximation~\cite{Sundararajan:IG}, as follows:

 where $m$ is the number of steps for approximation.
-We will further discuss the selection of the step size and its impact on the approximation error in Section~\ref{sec:sampling}.
+We will further discuss the selection of the step size and its impact on the approximation error in Section~\ref{section:sampling}.

 We illustrate IDG with an example in Figure~\ref{fig:IDG_visualization}.
 First, looking at the left side of the figure, the top row shows the logit-$\alpha$ curve associated with the input image.
 The second row shows the derivative of this curve, i.e., $\partial F/\partial \alpha$ in Eq (\ref{eq:importance}).
 The third row shows the interpolated inputs for selected alpha values and the fourth row shows the gradients computed by IG for these inputs.
 The last row visualizes the effect of IDG by scaling the gradients above by the importance factors from the second graph.
 The importance factors scale up the magnitude of the gradients from the decision region while scaling down the magnitude of the gradients from the saturated regions.
 In the figure, it can be observed that, in particular, the attributions from $\alpha = 0.005$ are scaled up.
 On the right of the figure, we show the original image, and the attributions generated by IG, LIG, GIG, AGI, and IDG.
 The attributions computed using IDG are substantially less noisy than all competitors.
-We note that GIG has a low amount of noise, but IDG has more focused attributions on the highlighted features.
+We note that GIG has a low amount of noise, but IDG has more focused attributions.